 Yes, you do need to keep your tart in the fridge.
 The filling of the tart is fragile, so if you leave it out at room temperature, it will go bad rather fast.

-How Long Will A Lemon Curd Tart Store In Fridge
+How Long Will a Tart Store in the Fridge

 You can store your tart in the fridge for up to a week.
 Use your best judgment on the quality of the tart, and if you feel it is going bad, toss it out.